 - Freshly grated Parmesan cheese

-1 Heat a tablespoon of olive oil in a large skillet on medium or medium heat.
+1 Sauté onions and garlic: Heat a tablespoon of extra virgin olive oil in a large skillet on medium or medium heat.
 Add the chopped onion and cook until translucent, about 5 minutes.
 Add the minced garlic and cook a minute more.

-2 While the onions are cooking, put a large pot of salted water on to boil for the pasta (4 quarts water, 2 Tbsp salt).
+2 Put pasta water on to boil: While the onions are cooking, put a large pot of salted water on to boil for the pasta (4 quarts water, 2 Tbsp salt).

-3 Remove the cooked onion and garlic from the pan and set aside.
+3 Brown the sausage: Remove the cooked onion and garlic from the pan and set aside.
 Remove the sausage meat from the casings (if your sausage is in links) and add to the pan, breaking up the meat with your fingers as you add it to the pan.
-Cook on medium to medium high heat until lightly browned.
+Cook on medium heat until just lightly browned.

-4 Lightly purée the whole peeled canned tomatoes (and juices) in a blender, and add to the skillet with the sausage meat.
+4 Add tomatoes, onions, garlic: Add crushed or puréed canned tomatoes with their juices to the skillet with the sausage meat.
 Add the cooked onions and garlic.
+Heat to a bare simmer.

 Serve immediately.
 Toss with the sauce and garnish with grated Parmesan cheese.